The revealing science behind Lidar technology

 The evolution of lidar: smaller and cheaper

 The high cost and size of lidar systems used to be an obstacle to commercial application in driverless vehicles.
-According to the respected weekly magazine The Economist, a commercial lidar system costs 50,000 dollars.
+According to the prestigious weekly magazine The Economist a commercial lidar system in 2016 could cost about 50,000 dollars.

-Things are starting to change, however.
-Various sensor manufacturers, such as Velodyn, Infineon and LeddarTech, are currently developing smaller and much cheaper lidar sensors, thanks to advanced and increasingly lower-priced microchip technology.
+That has changed.
+Various sensor manufacturers, such as Velodyne, Infineon and LeddarTech, currently develop and produce smaller and much more affordable lidar sensors, thanks to advanced and increasingly lower-priced microchip technology.

 This makes it possible to manufacture all sensor components (laser, optics and processors) at microchip level.
 Aspherical lenses eliminate the need for moving mirrors to spread out the light.